bidstack-group/PubguardSDK/README.md

 #### Swift

-The Pubguard Library is written in Obj-c so if your app is Swift please see the guide on adding a [bridging header](#Bridging Header).
+The Pubguard Library contains the Swift Module.
+You only need to import that module, check the code example below:

 ```swift
 *Example AppDelegate.swift*